-As World Antimicrobial Awareness Week comes to an end, a new episode of the I am BIO Podcast explores AMR and what we can do about it.
+As World Antimicrobial Resistance Awareness Week comes to an end, a new episode of the I am BIO Podcast, hosted by the Biotechnology Innovation Organization (BIO), explores AMR and what we can do about it.

 “Existing antibiotics could stop working altogether in the near future,” BIO President and CEO Dr. Michelle McMurry-Heath warns in the season finale of the I am BIO Podcast.

-Every year, 700,000 people die from antimicrobial resistance, or AMR, worldwide—and by 2050, this number could reach more than 10 million, Henry Skinner, CEO of the AMR Action Fund, told Dr. Michelle.
+Every year, 700,000 people die from antimicrobial resistance, or AMR, worldwide.
+By 2050, this number could reach more than 10 million, said Henry Skinner, CEO of the AMR Action Fund.

 COVID-19 made the problem worse.
-Opportunistic secondary infections and increased hospitalization fueled heavy use of antibiotics, Phyllis Arthur, BIO’s VP of Infectious Diseases & Emerging Science Policy, writes for healthy women.
+Opportunistic secondary infections and increased hospitalization fueled heavy use of antibiotics, Phyllis Arthur, BIO’s VP of Infectious Diseases & Emerging Science Policy, told HealthyWomen.

-Certain conditions, like cystic fibrosis, increase risk, says The Cystic Fibrosis Foundation’s Mary Dwight.
+Certain conditions, like cystic fibrosis, increase risk, said The Cystic Fibrosis Foundation’s Mary Dwight, speaking on the podcast.
 The same is true of kidney disease, vascular diseases, and spinal cord injuries.

 The root of the problem is a broken market that doesn’t incentivize the development of new antimicrobials.
-It’s hard to “create an economic case” for developing antibiotics, Ankit Mahadevia, CEO of Spero Therapeutics, tells Dr. Michelle.
+It’s hard to “create an economic case” for developing antibiotics, said Ankit Mahadevia, CEO of Spero Therapeutics, on the I am BIO Podcast.